CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Configuration-Management.md

 3. Enter a unique name for the bond.

 4. Optionally enter an alias for the bond.
-(Format, limitations ???)

 5. Select a bond profile from the dropdown.
 If you have not yet created one, follow the instructions in the Interface Profiles tab and then return here.